apache/linkis-website/community/how-to-vote-a-committer-pmc.md

         unique Apache ID.
 Look to see if your preferred ID is already taken at
         https://people.apache.org/committer-index.html
-        This will allow the Secretary to notify the PMC when your iCLA has been recorded.
+        This will allow the Secretary to notify the PMC members when your iCLA has been recorded.

     When recording of your iCLA is noted, you will